123Origami/StegHub_DevOps/project3/README.md

   });
 ```
-* Create the index.html file in the smae folder and paste the following code into it
+* Create the index.html file in the same folder and paste the following code into it

 ```html
 <!DOCTYPE html>